Royal Military College of Canada: First Year Orientation Period

 First Year Orientation Period, (FYOP) is the most demanding challenge many cadets will face during their time at the college.
 FYOP takes place during the first month of the academic year following the completion of the first mod of BMOQ.
 Prior to the 2015–16 academic year, cadets would attend 2 week program called recruit camp in which cadets would undergo some basic military training before entering the college.
 With newly hired cadets completing half of their BMOQ before attending RMC, recruit camp is no longer necessary.
-FYOP is like Frosh week at civilian universities, except it lasts three weeks and cadets are placed under extreme stress for nearly the entire duration.
+FYOP is like Frosh week at civilian universities, except it lasts four weeks and cadets are placed under extreme stress for nearly the entire duration.
 FYOP begins with the Arch parade where the entire First Year class is marched onto College grounds by their FYOP staff consisting of Third and Fourth Years.

 During the course of FYOP, First Year cadets are required to keep an exceptionally high standard of dress and deportment.
 They are required to march at all times.
 Physical Training is conducted, with long runs up neighbouring Fort Henry, Ontario hill a frequent occurrence.
 Inspections of room standards and dress are conducted daily.
 For the duration of FYOP, First Years are not permitted to leave RMC or receive visitors.
 Mail and phone calls are allowed but are limited.